peteroupc/peteroupc.github.io/graphics.md

 - The game is a Win32 application compatible with Windows XP.
 - The game is a Win32 application compatible with Windows 98.
 - The game aims for a rate of 30 frames per second.
-- The game's graphics are _rendered in software_ (see section "Graphics Engines and APIs").
+- The game's graphics are _rendered in software_.
+This means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 - The game's graphics rendering employs only 32-bit and smaller integers and fixed-point arithmetic.[^16]

 <a id=Notes_on_Specification></a>